 Sites 11 and 12 in Table 1F-4 are each estimated to develop units at both moderate and above-moderate income affordability levels, and it is estimated that Site 48 will develop units for above moderate-income households.
-All three sites provide surplus capacity to the inventory and are not necessary to meet the RHNA but are considered likely to develop either as a whole or partial site during the planning period, as they are close to existing single-family residential areas.
+All three sites are considered likely to develop either as a whole or partial site during the planning period, as they are close to existing single-family residential areas.
 As is shown in Table 1F-5a, Realistic Capacity Project Examples, a project on a 10-acre site has an active approved map for a 43-unit subdivision.
 It is estimated that Sites 11, 12, and 48 will also develop as single-family subdivisions.

 Through Program 15 the City will facilitate the development of higher-density, affordable housing on large sites by subdividing sites into parcels smaller than ten acres, conducting proactive outreach to developers and property owners to market sites, and offering development incentives for affordable or special-needs housing on large sites.
-The City has included Program 187 to facilitate any lot splits that might be required to facilitate the development of larger sites, Including proactively offering owners of such sites priority processing, deferral of development impact or permit fees, providing flexibility in development standards, and supporting infrastructure upgrades through partnering on grant applications and/or direct support if funding allows.
+The City has included Program 18 to facilitate any lot splits that might be required to facilitate the development of larger sites, Including proactively offering owners of such sites priority processing, deferral of development impact or permit fees, providing flexibility in development standards, and supporting infrastructure upgrades through partnering on grant applications and/or direct support if funding allows.